-Baylin, together with its subsidiaries (collectively, the "Company" or the "Group"), is a diversified global wireless technology company.
-Baylin focuses on the research, design, development, manufacture and sale of passive and active radio frequency ("RF") and satellite communications products, and supporting services.
-The Company's products are marketed and sold under the brand names Galtronics, Advantech Wireless, Alga Microwave and Mitec VSAT.
+Baylin, together with its subsidiaries (collectively, the "Company" or the "Group"), is a diversified global wireless technology company focused on the research, design, development, manufacture, and sale of passive and active radio frequency ("RF") products, satellite communications products, and supporting services.
+The Company's products are marketed and sold under the brand names Galtronics and Advantech Wireless.
+The Company's operations are conducted through subsidiaries.
 Baylin's common shares and convertible debentures are publicly traded on the Toronto Stock Exchange (TSX: BYL and BYL.DB).